udacity/RoboND-Perception-Project/README.md

-# Project Brief
+# 3D Perception
-Before starting any work on this project, please complete all steps for Exercise 1, 2, 3.
-At the end of ex-3 you have a pipeline that can identify points that belong to a specific object.
+Before starting any work on this project, please complete all steps for [Exercise 1, 2 and 3](https://github.com/udacity/RoboND-Perception-Exercises).
+At the end of Exercise-3 you have a pipeline that can identify points that belong to a specific object.

 In this project, you must assimilate your work from previous exercises to successfully complete a tabletop pick and place operation using PR2.

 The PR2 has been outfitted with an RGB-D sensor much like the one you used in previous exercises.
 This sensor however is a bit noisy, much like real sensors.

-Given the cluttered tabletop scenario, you must implement a perception pipeline using your work from Ex-1,2,3 to identify target objects from a so-called “Pick-List” in that particular order, pick up those objects and place them in corresponding dropboxes.
+Given the cluttered tabletop scenario, you must implement a perception pipeline using your work from Exercises 1,2 and 3 to identify target objects from a so-called “Pick-List” in that particular order, pick up those objects and place them in corresponding dropboxes.

 # Project Setup
 For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly